Source of Funds

-Source of income, or source of funds, became a protected class in the Virginia Fair Housing Law on July 1, 2020.
+Source of funds, or source of income, became a protected class in the Virginia Fair Housing Law on July 1, 2020.
 It is unlawful to discriminate because of any source that lawfully provides funds to or on behalf of a renter or buyer of housing, including any assistance, benefit, or subsidy program, whether such program is administered by a governmental or nongovernmental entity.
 This includes:

 - Housing Choice Vouchers (Section 8)